Do you ever feel like you’ve worked hard all day, but didn’t get as much accomplished as you thought you would?

 And it fuels the competitive part of me – it encourages me to work with more intention towards a goal I’ve set, and I love the feeling of accomplishment that comes when I’ve successfully completed a “pomodoro” – my new favorite standard of measure for achievable chunks of accomplishment.

 Bunny trail alert: When our kids were little we would measure how long a car ride would be or how long they would have to wait before we could do something by X number of Barneys – our kids’ favorite TV show back in the day. 🙂 Do you have any unique standards of measure in your family?

 Try the Pomodoro Technique out this week and let me know what you think.
 You might want to play with different lengths of time – you don’t always have to stick with 25-minute increments.
 You can use the timer on your smartphone, but there are also many cool apps and timers that have been developed to go with this Technique.
-Three to check out are the Tomato Timer, a browser app that works best with Google Chrome, Be Focused for iPhone, and Pomodroido for Android.
+Two to check out are the Tomato Timer, a browser app that works best with Google Chrome and Be Focused for iPhone.

 Do you have any favorite time management strategies?
 I’d love to hear!